Sindoor: Ayurvedic medicinal use

 Medicinally, Rasasindura is used for the management of chronic fever (jvara), jaundice (kamala), and respiratory ailments such as cough and asthma.
 It is believed to balance the doshas, particularly Vata and Kapha, and enhance Agni (digestive fire).
 In cardiac conditions (hridroga), it is indicated to strengthen cardiac function and alleviate colicky pain (shulavedana).
 Furthermore, in cases of urinary tract issues (mutrakricchra) and fistula (bhagandara), it is thought to aid in tissue repair and reduce inflammation.

-Its other applications include supportive therapy for the nervous system, such as in hemiplegia or paralysis (pakshaghata), cognitive enhancement (medhya), and boosting immunity (ojas vardhana).
-Efficacy is also claimed in conditions such as sexual debility, syphilis-like conditions, and rheumatoid arthritis (amavata).

 The herbal form of sindoor, derived from plants like Bixa orellana or a turmeric-lime mixture, is used externally as a paste or poultice (lepa), such as in 'Sindooradi Lepam', to enhance skin radiance, promote wound healing, and reduce pigmentation through its anti-inflammatory effects.
 These preparations emphasize the shodhana' (purification) process to make the minerals bioavailable and mitigate risks.
 However, the clinical validation for these uses is rooted in classical tradition rather than modern testing.